akshataupadhye/News-articles-clustering-A-comparative-approach/README.md

 ![enter image description here](https://raw.githubusercontent.com/akshataupadhye/NewsArticles-CLustering/main/Images/DensityPlot-Topics.png)
 ![enter image description here](https://raw.githubusercontent.com/akshataupadhye/NewsArticles-CLustering/main/Images/BoxPlot-Topics.png)

-From the above plots we can infer that the articles are normally distributed.
+From the above plots we can infer that the target variable - news category has a uniform distribution.

 Now that we have gained the understanding about the dataset through the EDA, we can move ahead and try various Machine Learning Algorithms to design a system to cluster similar news articles.